What is acupuncture?

 How many treatments will my animal need?

 The number of treatments will differ, depending on the condition being treated, and the animal itself and how it responds to the needles.
-In animals with long standing or very severe ailments, treatment may be needed 1-2 times a week for the first few weeks, before lengthening the time between treatments.
+In animals with long standing or very severe ailments, treatment may be needed weekly or every other week for the first few sessions, before lengthening the time between treatments.
+Most patients get by with maintenance treatments every 4-8 weeks.
 Usually, a change is seen in the patient within the first 2-4 treatments if acupuncture is going to make a meaningful difference in the patient.